RELATES TO: KRS 317A.140, 317A.145

-NECESSITY, FUNCTION, AND CONFORMITY: KRS 317A.060, 317A.145.
-The board shall receive and investigate complaints relating to licensee's business or professional practices and illegal practices.
+NECESSITY, FUNCTION, AND CONFORMITY: KRS 317A.145(1) requires the board to receive and investigate complaints relating to a licensee's business or professional practices and illegal practices.
 This administrative regulation establishes the requirements relating to investigations and complaints.

-Section 1.
-The board or other board personnel shall receive all complaints against any person licensed under the provisions of KRS Chapter 317A and 201 KAR Chapter 12 relating to the licensee's business or professional practices.

 Section 2.
+The board or other board personnel shall receive all complaints against a person or salon licensed under the provisions of KRS Chapter 317A and 201 KAR Chapter 12 relating to the licensee's business or professional practices.

-The board shall make available to the public a complaint form which may be used by any person filing a complaint against any licensee.
+Section 3.
+The board shall make available to the public its Complaint Form, which shall be used by any person filing a complaint against a licensee.

+Section 5.
+The board may, at any time, on its own volition or on the basis of information available, conduct an investigation or inspection and file a complaint against a person or salon licensed under the provisions of KRS Chapter 317A and 201 KAR Chapter 12.

 Section 6.
-The board may, at any time, on their own volition or on the basis of information available, conduct an investigation or inspection and file a complaint against any person licensed under the provisions of KRS Chapter 317A and 201 KAR Chapter 12.

-Section 7.
-Any complaint, as defined in Section 3 of this administrative regulation, that is filed with the board, which alleges that a licensee has violated a statutory provision of KRS Chapter 317A or 201 KAR Chapter 12 shall be sent to the licensee before the complaint is placed on the board agenda.
-The licensee shall be provided at least ten (10) days after the complaint is mailed to file a written response to the complaint.
+A complaint that alleges that a licensee or salon has violated a provision of KRS Chapter 317A or 201 KAR Chapter 12 shall be sent to the licensee or salon before the complaint is placed on the board agenda.
+The licensee shall be provided ten (10) days after the complaint is mailed to file a written response to the complaint.

-Section 9.
-The board members shall review the complaint and any response received and shall take such action as it deems necessary.
+Section 8.
+The board members shall review the complaint and any response received and shall take action as it deems necessary.